 We all have a part to play in ending domestic abuse and violence.
-Here are a few ideas for how you can take action.
+Here are a few ways you can get involved:

-Contact your representatives and advocate for public policies that benefit survivors and hold perpetrators accountable.
-This includes learning about domestic abuse and violence intersects with other policy issues, like access to healthcare, reproductive freedom, economic justice, and racial justice.
-As we say in our Philosophy Statement, “All of our struggles against oppression are related.”
-To create a world free from domestic abuse and violence, we must address the wide range of ways in which control over others’ human and civil rights are maintained in our society.
+Contact your representatives and advocate for policies that benefit survivors and hold abusive people accountable.
+This includes learning about domestic abuse and violence intersects with other issues, like access to healthcare, reproductive freedom, economic security, and racial justice.

 Change Our Culture